Heronwang/UDACITY-Data-Analyst-Nano-Degree/Introductory Data Analysis Project- Titanic Survival Invistigation/README.md

 ## Project Overview
 In this project, I choosed the curated titanic datasets and investigated it using NumPy and pandas.
 I went through the entire data analysis process, starting by posin questions and finishing by sharing my findings.
+If you are interested, please check **`P2_Titanic_survival_Analysis.ipynb` or `html`** for detailed documentation!

 ## Skills Used
 Skills | Tasks